lidofinance/ethereum-staking-widget/docs/config.md

-- **The web pod fails at boot** — instead of serving bad config — when: the env CLI fails or config invariants are violated (duplicate `SUPPORTED_CHAINS`, `DEFAULT_CHAIN` not first), the build's `window-env-csp-hash.txt` is missing/malformed, or (enforcing CSP only) `importmap-csp-hash.txt` is missing.
+- **The web pod fails at boot** — instead of serving bad config — when: the env CLI fails or config invariants are violated (duplicate `SUPPORTED_CHAINS`, `DEFAULT_CHAIN` not first), or (enforcing CSP only) the build's `importmap-csp-hash.txt` is missing.
 A crash-looping pod after a deploy most likely means misconfigured env, not a broken image.
 - **`IS_PROD=true` must be set on production** — it suppresses the test-env banner.
 (Previously this flag was never delivered to the SPA at all.)
 - The `/runtime` emptyDir mount for `window-env.js` is obsolete — nothing